Dieterbe/anthracite/README.md

 * HTTP POST receiver in the web app (so you can use something like curl, see source of anthracite-compose-submit.sh)
 * manually, in the web interface
 * manually, with the `anthracite-compose-submit.sh` CLI script
+* `anthracite-submit-github.sh` goes into a code checkout, generates a nice message with the commits/author info from a given commit range, and submits it, along with a given list of tags
 * `anthracite-tcp-receiver.py` on TCP port 2005 (for one line events) in `<unix timestamp> [<tag1>[ <tag2>[...]]] -- <description>` format